Why Gender Affects BAC Levels

 When drinking alcohol, gender is one important factor that determines how much alcohol winds up in your bloodstream.
 When a man and a woman weigh the same, the woman will raise her blood alcohol content (BAC) faster.
 This is because women generally have less water and more body fat per pound of body weight.
 Fat does not absorb alcohol as easily as other cells, so more alcohol remains in the bloodstream of women.

-When a man who weighs 140 lb. drinks two drinks in one hour, he will reach a BAC of approximately .038.
+When a man who weighs 140 lb. drinks two drinks in one hour, he will reach a blood alcohol content of approximately .038.
 A woman weighing the same and drinking the same amount of alcohol will end up with a BAC of approximately .048.
+Note that both persons weigh the same, but the person with more body fat is more likely to be at risk of impaired driving.

 Remember, this does not mean that the more you weigh, the more you will be affected by a given amount of alcohol.
 It is the opposite.
 The more you weigh, the less you will be affected.
 But when two people weigh the same, the percentage of body fat will make a difference.